 Some proofreading jobs call for specialized tasks that can only be done by academics.
 This is where your college and university papers can help you land prime freelance gigs.

-Below are some of the Best Proofreading Jobs for Freelancers with a degree and a few years of expertise in this field.
+Below are some of the best proofreading Jobs from home for freelancers with a degree and a few years of expertise in this field.

 This website employs exclusively from the US, UK, Australia, and Canada.
 They also require all their proofreaders and editors to be holders of at least a bachelor’s degree.